carbon-design-system/carbon-elements/docs/guides/ibm-plex.md

 }
 ```

-Each block will correspond to a given file supplied by the `@ibm/plex` package.
+Each block corresponds to a given file supplied by the `@ibm/plex` package.
 For example, if we want to load IBM Plex Sans with the font weights of light,
 regular, and bold, we would write three separate `@font-face` blocks: